 For a list of FREE Colorado tax sites, CLICK HERE.

 In this economy, almost everyone can use some help in finding ways to save money.
 There is no reason to feel embarrassed for using assistance programs to help with food, prescriptions, medical needs, housing, legal concerns, senior aid and other services.
-Assistance programs are created to help people who are low-income or otherwise qualify.
-Find out today what help you are eligible for in Colorado.
+These assistance programs are created to help single moms who are low-income or otherwise qualify.

 Lifeline is a government assistance program that grants eligible individuals a credit each month on their phone bill.
 In all states, Cricket has stopped accepting new Lifeline applications.
 All existing customers that have been approved for Lifeline will retain their Lifeline discount until they disconnect their phone number from Cricket Wireless CDMA service or until the CDMA network upgrade is complete.